Financial Conduct Authority (FCA) | Investigations & Prosecutions

 It has wide ranging powers to investigate both regulated and non-regulated organisations and individuals for financial misconduct.

 Kangs Solicitors has considerable experience in advising corporate bodies, company directors, employees and individuals in relation to investigations and prosecutions by the FCA.

-The firm is ranked in Band 1 nationally by the legal directory Chambers & Partners for its work in financial crime and fraud investigations.
+The firm is ranked in Band 1 nationally by the legal directory Chambers UK for its work in financial crime and fraud investigations.

 Our expertise in this area is further recognised as we are ranked in the top tier of criminal fraud firms in the country by both leading legal directories Chambers UK and the Legal 500.

-We represent clients throughout the country in relation to FCA investigations and prosecutions and have the benefit of a national network of offices including the City of London, Birmingham and Manchester.
+We represent clients throughout the country in relation to FCA investigations and prosecutions and have the benefit of a national network of offices including the London, Birmingham and Manchester.